Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Introduction

-A Platform project is used to build extensions for the [Content Services (ACS) Repository]({% link content-services/latest/develop/repo-ext-points/index.md %}).
-The runtime environment for ACS is Docker so not only is this project building the source code for your extensions but also the custom Docker image for the Alfresco Repository.
+A Platform project is used to build extensions for the [Content Services (Content Services) Repository]({% link content-services/latest/develop/repo-ext-points/index.md %}).
+The runtime environment for Content Services is Docker so not only is this project building the source code for your extensions but also the custom Docker image for the Alfresco Repository.
 The custom Docker images includes the JARs, or AMPs, with your extension code.

 Looking into the generated Platform project we can see that we got a Docker Compose file (`my-platform-project/docker/docker-compose.yml`) that will be used to build custom Docker images and run the project.
-We also got a directory for our extension source code: `my-platform-project/src/main/java` and one directory with the Docker related stuff, such as the `Dockerfile` used to build the custom ACS Repository Docker image: `my-platform-project/src/main/docker`.
+We also got a directory for our extension source code: `my-platform-project/src/main/java` and one directory with the Docker related stuff, such as the `Dockerfile` used to build the custom Content Services Repository Docker image: `my-platform-project/src/main/docker`.

 #### Configuration properties